• Latest

 Bail can most effectively be granted to human beings charged with critical terrorism offenses where there are tremendous situations.

-If the individual charged could be very younger, their age must be primary attention.
+If the individual charged could be very young, their age must be given primary attention.
 However, that is not clean in the Crimes Act.

 While no longer technically breaching global regulation, it “may want to and must be placed beyond doubt” with changes to the Crimes Act, consistent with the watchdog’s evaluation.